 Overall, the kinds of technical issues you’ll run into depend on the type of solution you want to build.
 Every business is unique, but experienced vendors are prepared to handle common problems.

 - Technical debt when integrating blockchain with legacy apps.
 At some point during the project, developers run into unresolved issues in the code inherited from the previous team.
 They are usually caused by taking shortcuts where more time and different approaches were needed.
 This is almost inevitable with legacy software and will put the skills of your current team to the test.

 - Choosing the right blockchain/creating a blockchain for a particular solution.
 There’s a million options: private, public, and consortium blockchains, and then there are four layers for different solutions.
 As if that’s not enough, your software partner can build your own blockchain from the ground up.
 You will definitely need help with this crucial decision.

 - Managing specific compliance requirements.
 If you’re in the healthcare business, bound by data privacy regulations and requiring permits to procure certain medicines, you know what we mean.
 These rules and limitations must be reflected in smart contracts.

 There are other choices you’ll have to make with the help of your tech partner: architecture, design, infrastructure, and so on.
-We can’t predict the exact technical difficulties you may face, but we know this: practice makes perfect, and experience counts.
+We can’t predict the exact technical difficulties in factoring you may face, but we know this: practice makes perfect, and experience counts.

 Below is a brief description of a real-life case that our team has recently worked on.

-Unicsoft’s blockchain solution for invoice factoring
+Case study from Unicsoft: Blockchain solution for invoice factoring

 Our client, a children’s goods retailer with a large network of suppliers, needed a factoring platform.
 The company needed a modern, dynamic solution to efficiently manage invoice factoring for its supply chain.